uploadcare/ngx-uploadcare-widget/README.md

   (on-change)="yourOnChangeHandler($event)">
 </ngx-uploadcare-widget>
 ```

-You can read more about this events [here](https://uploadcare.com/docs/api_reference/javascript/widget/#widget-on-change)
+You can read more about this events in [docs][docs-widget-js-change].

 ## Configuration

-Please note.
-For now component supports one time initialisation only.
-If you change any of attributes runtime this will not be affected to widget.
+**Please note:** for now the component supports one time initialisation only.
+If you change any of attributes runtime this will not be affected by the widget.
-This behavior is temporary and will fixed in future release.
+This behavior is temporary and will be fixed in future release.

-### Supported input attributes:
+### Supported input attributes

-Every attribute corresponds to its name described in [widget documentation](https://uploadcare.com/docs/uploads/widget/config/) but without `data-` prefix.
+Every attribute corresponds its name described in [widget docs][docs-widget-config]
+but without `data-` prefix.

 * [public-key](https://uploadcare.com/docs/uploads/widget/config/#option-public-key)
 * [multiple](https://uploadcare.com/docs/uploads/widget/config/#option-multiple)